Bishop Ryan Catholic School

 Bishop Ryan Catholic School is a PK–12 private, Roman Catholic, co-educational school in Minot, North Dakota, United States.
-It was established in 1958 and is located in the Roman Catholic Diocese of Bismarck.
-It was named for Vincent James Ryan, the second bishop of the diocese.
+Established in 1958, it is within the Diocese of Bismarck, and named for Vincent James Ryan, the second bishop of the diocese.
+The campus in north Minot is directly east of Minot State University.

 After the 2011 Souris River flood and the flooding of the Little Flower Elementary campus, the preschool and elementary students were moved to Bishop Ryan, resulting in North Dakota's first Catholic PK-12 school.

 Athletics

 Bishop Ryan's mascot is a lion, with the girls' teams referred to as the Lady Lions.
 The school has sports programs in football, golf, volleyball, cheerleading, track and field, baseball, softball, basketball, cross-country, and wrestling.
 The school competes in the Class B division, except for football in Class A.